flyerhzm/seo_checker/README.md

 ## Checklists

 - use sitemap file
+- each page are reachable
+- each page has title
 - use unique title tags for each page
+- each page has meta description
 - ues unique descriptions for each page
 - url does not just use ID number.
 - url does not use excessive keywords
 - url does not have deep nesting of subdirectories

+## Install

+<code>sudo gem install seo_checker</code>

 ## Usage